 Fidelity provides adjusted basis, including discount accretion and premium amortization calculations for reporting certain fixed income security sales, redemptions, and related dispositions.
-For tax year 2014 (tax forms to be mailed in February 2015) we will begin reporting this adjusted basis information to the IRS on Form 1099-B for less complex fixed income securities, acquired no earlier than January 1, 2014, and subsequently sold or redeemed.
+For tax year 2015 (tax forms to be mailed in February 2016) we will begin reporting this adjusted basis information to the IRS on Form 1099-B for less complex fixed income securities, acquired no earlier than January 1, 2014, and subsequently sold or redeemed in 2015.
 Accretion or amortization adjustments are typically required when an individual bond was purchased respectively at a discount or at a premium.
 These adjustments affect cost basis calculations, which in turn affect the calculation of gains or losses.
-Fidelity already provides adjusted basis information on Form 1099-B for the securities (including original issue discount securities) on which we include accretion and amortization information in our calculations, but as the form indicates, we are providing that adjusted basis information to the IRS for the first time this year.
+Fidelity already provides adjusted basis information on Form 1099-B for the securities (including original issue discount securities) on which we include accretion and amortization information in our calculations, but as the form indicates, we are providing that adjusted basis information to the IRS.

 The IRS permits different methods to calculate cost basis, as well as amortization and accretion amounts, and Fidelity made certain assumptions about those methods when calculating this information.
 It is extremely important that you and/or your tax advisor read the footnotes on the 1099-B, as well as in the realized gain/loss sections associated with this information, and the information presented in this guide, to determine if the assumptions being made are applicable to your individual tax situation.